header

 How do Virtual Twins drive regulatory compliance in Financial Services?

 Global regulators are converging around the need for financial service companies to go beyond “Disaster Recovery” or “Business Continuity”.
 Now they are requiring firms to ensure they are operationally resilient.
-In the UK and US, the regulation is called Operational Resilience.
-In the EU, it’s called DORA (Digital Operational Resilience Act).
-Regulators in Canada, Australia and elsewhere are focused on the concept too.
-The regulations vary a bit by jurisdiction, but they all require firms identify important business services (e.g. bill payments or claims processing) and critical third parties, map those services and dependencies, then stress test them to ensure they stay up and running to ensure business continuity planning.
+Of course, the regulations vary a bit by jurisdiction, but they all require firms identify important business services (e.g. bill payments or claims processing) and critical third parties, and share regular reporting to the regulators around their resilience.

 What are the 5 pillars of DORA?